4 Ways To Be A Mindful Parent With Meditation Expert Andy Puddicombe

 It’s hard to be mindful when work, kids, and your marriage make you feel like you’re losing your goddamn mind.
 But, there is a way to stop this modern Catch-22 and take steps to be more present for your family.
 You may recall Andy Puddicombe — he’s a former Buddhist monk and circus clown who now offers his services to millions as a meditation expert.
-You may have even downloaded his Headspace app (or the new version for your kid), which guides you through meditation exercises (because some parenting site claims that’s not just for hippies anymore).
+You may have even downloaded his Headspace app, which guides you through meditation exercises (because some parenting site claims that’s not just for hippies anymore).
 Puddicombe is a few years into fatherhood and has undergone the terrifying ordeal of testicular cancer, so the big question is: how does he still manage to stay in the moment?

 He’s glad you asked …

 Know What Mindfulness Is, And Isn’t

 Most people are on autopilot more than a pilot on a long haul flight to Hong Kong.
 Mindfulness is the opposite of that.
 “Fully engaged in whatever is happening,” says Puddicombe, “Free from distractions or judgment with a soft and open mind.”
 So those 12,000 things piling up in the morning as you try to remember their lunches, homework, and putting on pants?
 Let it go, give yourself a break, and remember it’s all going to be ok.
 But only if you put on pants.

 What To Do In The Most Hectic Moments

 - Step 2: Focus the mind on drawing that breath in and releasing it slowly.

 - Step 3: Acknowledge your fear/anxiety/annoyance, but don’t let it overwhelm you.
 “We’re not trying to make the feelings go away.
 We’re just trying to observe them without acting on them,” says Puddicombe.

 - Step 4: Be excellent to each another.